T206 Honus Wagner Card: The Holy Grail of Baseball Cards

 We are then left to speculate how many Wagner cards exist outside the graded population.

-Scott Reader's Inside T206 book from 2009 noted that he believed that between 50 and 75 copies exist, with the number of survivors in an excellent or better condition somewhere in the single digits.
+Scott Reader’s 2009 book Inside T206 noted that he believed between 50 and 75 copies exist, with the number of survivors in excellent or better condition somewhere in the single digits.

 However, since we now know of 55 total graded copies, there are probably closer to 100 T206 Wagner’s in circulation.